medevice-users/advocacy/amanda.markdown

 > Per HIPAA requirements, Medtronic has a business associate agreement
 > (BAA) with physicians who use CareLink.
 This BAA is essentially a
 > specialty confidentiality agreement that controls how Medtronic can use
 > and disclose CareLink patient information.
-Consistent with the basis f= or
+Consistent with the basis for
 > FDA approval of CareLink, the BAA does not permit Medtronic to provide
 > the patient data directly to the patient.
 As the legal owner of the
 > medical record, the physician (or clinic) is the one to respond to a
-> patient=92s request for access to the medical record, including CareLink = data.
+> patient's request for access to the medical record, including CareLink data.
 >
 > The above are the most important reasons why Medtronic consistently
 > refers patients to their physicians to obtain their CareLink data.
 > Medtronic is confident that all physicians will appropriately respond to
-> their patient=92s request.
+> their patient's request.
 >
 > As we discussed, Medtronic is interested in looking at ways to work with
 > patients and their clinicians to connect the patient with their data.
 We
 > just launched an updated CareLink patient website that allows patients to
 > see their appointments for scheduled transmissions.
 Clinicians have to
-> opt-in for this service and it=92s our first step at exploring this journ= ey.
+> opt-in for this service and it's our first step at exploring this journey.
 >
 >
 >
 > Thank you for the phone call and for contacting me directly.
 I would be
-> happy to continue our conversations and find ways to work together toward= s
+> happy to continue our conversations and find ways to work together toward s
 > our common goal.
 >